RomanRossonQUT/TWBC-Ambient-Intergrations/user_profiles.md

 -   Bio: "Recent graduate passionate about content creation and business strategy.
 Looking to learn from experienced professionals in content writing and business development to build my career in the industry."

--   Interests: Business, Content Writing, Management, Communication, Creativity
+-   Interests: Business, Content Writing, Management, Development, Health

--   Skills: Content Writing, Communication, Creativity, Leadership, Management
+-   Skills: Leadership, Management, Development, Communication, Creativity

 ### Mentor Profile: